 Deciding whether to choose pet cremation or burial is a deeply personal decision.
-Whether or not it is right for you, your family and your pet will depend on many factors including your religious beliefs, your financial situation, your access to resources, and what you are comfortable with.
+Whether or not it is right for you, your family, and your pet will depend on many factors.
+Among these factors are your religious beliefs, your financial situation, your access to resources, and what you are comfortable with.

 - Pet Cremation can be an economical alternative to burial.